geekygirldawn/linuxcon_2016/README.md

 * Space bar to pause
 * Ctrl + / - to speed up or slow down
 * Use arrow keys to move camera
-* Mouse over timeline widget at the bottom and click on a date to move in time.
+* Mouse over timeline widget at the bottom and click on a date to move in time
 * K to show / hide the file type key

 ###Generating video